ale94mleon/TOFF/README.rst

 Description
 -----------

 **small** is a python package to get topologies from the OpenFF initiative.
-It was strong inspired in this `Aniket's script <was highly inspired in https://github.com/aniketsh/OpenFF/blob/82a2b5803e36b72f3525e3b8631cf256fbd8e35a/openff_topology.py>`__.
+It was strong inspired in this `Aniket's script <https://github.com/aniketsh/OpenFF/blob/82a2b5803e36b72f3525e3b8631cf256fbd8e35a/openff_topology.py>`__.

 You can try it out prior to any installation on `Binder <https://mybinder.org/v2/gh/ale94mleon/small/HEAD?labpath=%2Fdocs%2Fnotebooks%2F>`__.